We continue to take into consideration the COVID-19 pandemic. Here are some frequently asked questions (FAQs) across all areas of our business.

 For clarity receipt of a letter from the NHS informing an individual to self-isolate or shield is not in itself supportive of a claim meeting the terms and conditions of the policy.

 There is no catastrophe limit under our GIP policies.
-Our current standard GIP terms do not include a requirement to follow FCO guidance for business travel.
+Our current standard GIP terms do not include a requirement to follow foreign, commonwealth & development office guidance for business travel.

-For a GIP claim to be valid, it must meet the terms of the policy which includes the member meeting the definition of incapacity and having been unable to work due to illness or injury for the whole of the deferred period.
+For a GIP claim to be valid, it must meet the terms of the policy.
+This includes the member meeting the definition of incapacity and having been unable to work due to illness or injury for the whole of the deferred period.

-There are no general exclusions under our Group Life policies - all causes of death are covered for eligible members.
-However, there is a restriction on travelling on business against Foreign and Commonwealth Office advice (please see below).
+There are no general exclusions under our Group Life policies.
+All causes of death are covered for eligible members.
+However, there is a restriction on travelling on business against advice from the Foreign, Commonwealth & Development Office (please see below).

-The Foreign and Commonwealth Office (FCO) Travel Advice service uses a traffic light system of:
+The FCDO Travel Advice service uses a traffic light system of:

 A catastrophe means one or a series of originating causes or events which results in more than one death, irrespective of the period of time or area over which they take place.